Last updated: 24 February 2025

 Free School Meal Vouchers

-Families with children eligible for benefits-related free school meals will receive supermarket vouchers provided by Edenred.
-These vouchers will be distributed through schools to cover the two-week Christmas holiday (December 2024) and the February 2025 half-term holiday.
-For eligibility details and how to apply, visit the Free School Meals page.
+Families with children eligible for benefits-related free school meals will receive supermarket vouchers through Edenred, distributed via schools.
+These will cover the two-week Christmas holiday (December 2024) and February 2025 half-term.
+Visit the Free School Meals to check on eligibility.

 Breakfast for Learning Scheme

 Primary schools across Waltham Forest will receive additional funding to support children most affected by the cost-of-living crisis.
-This funding will enhance existing breakfast programs or introduce new options such as hot or cold breakfast items and 'grab-and-go' snacks, ensuring children have access to nutritious food during the school morning.
+This will enhance breakfast programs with nutritious food options, ensuring children start the school day well-fed.

 Support for Families with Children